UAF-WilliamShowalter/cs372-project2-cps/README.md

 # CS 372 Project 2
 # CPS: C++ to PostScript

-Noah Betzen, William Showalter, Saira Walia
+Noah Betzen, William Showalter, Saira Walia.

 The source code for a C++ to PostScript project for CS372.

 `main.cpp` is the release suite.